 Leaping Brook Trout Plate

 Introduced in 1998, the brook trout represents Massachusetts cold waterways.
-The brook trout is a native to the state’s western streams and this popular game fish serves as a symbol of both the pristine water in which it thrives, and the recreational benefits of a health environment.
+The brook trout is a native to the state’s western streams and this popular game fish serves as a symbol of both the pristine water in which it thrives, and the recreational benefits of a healthy environment.

 Blackstone Valley Mill Plate